nbicocchi/learn-java-core/assets/slides/E6 - Java Functional Programming (Functions).md

 ```
 class Functions {

-    public static long square(long val) {
+    public static long square(long value) {
-        return val * val;
+        return value * value;
     }
 }
 ```

 The argument and the return type of this method fits the `Func<Long, Long>` functional interface.
-This means we can create a method reference and assign it to an object of the `Func<Long, Long>` type:
+This means we can create a method reference and assign it to an object of the `Function<Long, Long>` type:

 ```
-Func<Long, Long> square = Functions::square;
+Function<Long, Long> square = Functions::square;
 ```

-Keep in mind, that the compiler creates an intermediate hidden class that implements the `Func<Long, Long>` interface in a similar way to the case of lambda expressions.
+Keep in mind, that the compiler creates an intermediate hidden class that implements the `Function<Long, Long>` interface in a similar way to the case of lambda expressions.

-Usually, method references are more readable than the corresponding lambda expressions.
-Try to prefer this way of implementing and instantiating functional interfaces when possible.

-### null: a billion-dollar mistake
+### null: the billion-dollar mistake
 Like many programming languages, Java uses `null` to represent the absence of a value.
 Sometimes this approach leads to exceptions like **NPEs** since non-null checks make code less readable.

-The British computer scientist Tony Hoare --- the inventor of the `null` concept --- even describes introducing `null` as a **"billion-dollar mistake"** since it has led to innumerable errors, vulnerabilities, and system crashes.
+The British computer scientist [Tony Hoare](https://en.wikipedia.org/wiki/Tony_Hoare), the inventor of the `null` concept, even describes introducing `null` as a **"billion-dollar mistake"** since it has led to innumerable errors, vulnerabilities, and system crashes.

 To avoid the issues associated with `null`, Java provides the `Optional` class that is a safer alternative for standard `null` references.